Skip to content

 Cons of Indexed Universal Life

 Outside IUL’s hype or large print, one must consider its drawbacks before committing to a product that only functions properly if kept your entire life (at some level).
-Oftentimes, agents selling Indexed Universal Life aren’t properly preparing clients with proper expectations or the potential consequences if things don’t go as planned.
+Oftentimes, agents selling Indexed Universal Life insurance aren’t properly preparing clients with proper expectations or the potential consequences if things don’t go as planned.

 Con: Index Growth Options Are Capped or Diluted

 Everyone likes Indexed Universal Life’s 0% floor, but how do these indexed crediting strategies handle upswings in the stock market?
-Generally, an IUL product will capture only a portion of the stock market’s annual gains since the market usually moves up violently in spurts.
+Generally, an IUL product will capture only a portion of the stock market’s annual gains, since the market usually moves up violently in spurts.

-Oftentimes your IUL’s annual growth will get cutoff wherever your IUL’s cap happens to be (around a 9-10% cap in 2023).
+Oftentimes, your IUL’s annual growth will get cutoff wherever your IUL’s cap happens to be (around a 9-10% cap in 2023).

 Even though bond yields are rising which theoretically should increase the insurance company’s overall options hedging budget, it has been negated by a rise in volatility which inflates the cost of the options.